Nikk118/Portfolio_website/README.md

-My Portfolio
+# My Portfolio

-Overview
+## Overview
 This is my personal portfolio website built using React, Vite, and Tailwind CSS.
 It showcases my skills, projects, and contact information in a responsive, modern design.

-Project Structure
+## Project Structure
 project/
 ├─ public/       # Static assets
 ├─ src/          # React components, pages, and styles ├─ Backup before pull # Backup folder before latest pull

-Features
+## Features

-Home page with introduction
+- Home page with introduction

-About section with skills and education
+- About section with skills and education

-Projects showcase
+- Projects showcase

-Contact form
+- Contact form

-Responsive design for all devices
+- Responsive design for all devices

-Technologies Used
+## Technologies Used

-React
+- React

-Vite
+- Vite

-Tailwind CSS
+- Tailwind CSS

-Framer Motion (for animations)
+- Framer Motion (for animations)

-Installation
+## Installation
 Clone the repository:
 git clone https://github.com/Nikk118/Portfolio_website.git
 cd Portfolio_website

 Install dependencies:
 npm install

 Run the development server:
 npm run dev

 Build for production:
 npm run build
 Production files will be in the dist/ folder.

-Deployment
+## Deployment
 The site can be deployed on static hosting services like:

-Netlify

-Vercel

-GitHub Pages
+-render

-Contact
+## Contact

-Email: nikhilyagik2004@gmail.com
+- Email: nikhilyagik2004@gmail.com

-LinkedIn:Nikhil Yagik
+- LinkedIn: Nikhil Yagik

-GitHub:Nikk118
+- GitHub: Nikk118